-Northampton County Tourism Council and Allentown / Lehigh County Tourist and Convention Bureau approved merger to form Lehigh Valley Convention and Visitors Bureau.
+Northampton County Tourism Council and Allentown / Lehigh County Tourist and Convention Bureau approved a merger to form Lehigh Valley Convention and Visitors Bureau.

 Springsteen releases Born in the USA to critical acclaim.

 The organization’s first office at ABE Terminal Building officially opened.

 New coke is introduced in April and quickly replaced with original Coke

 Lehigh Valley Convention and Visitors Bureau’s corporate mission was defined.

 The Space Shuttle Challenger disaster occurred on January 28, 1986

 Lehigh Valley Convention and Visitors Bureau gave away a 1988 Plymouth Horizon as part of a promotion to make local residents and visitors aware of the many attractions and recreational opportunities available in Lehigh Valley.

 The largest stock-market drop in Wall Street history occurred on "Black Monday,” October 19, 1987.

 The inception of partnership-driven programs, such as cooperative advertising and coordinated sales efforts with attractions and hoteliers, began.